kamilczujowski/least/README.md

-least.js is a Random &amp; Responsive HTML 5, CSS3 Gallery with LazyLoad
+least.js is a Random &amp; Responsive jQuery, HTML 5 &amp; CSS3 Gallery with LazyLoad

 ##### [Click here to see the demo](http://kamilczujowski.github.io/least/)

-### How to install:
+## How to install:

 1. Download [least.js](http://kamilczujowski.github.io/least/least.zip) or view the Code on [GitHub](https://github.com/kamilczujowski/least).